 Click here to download the CP Guide free of charge and to learn more about the topic of cerebral palsy and the treatment with an orthosis.
 Upon request, we will gladly send you a printed copy.
 Please contact our In-house Customer Service at info(at)fior-gentz.de or +49 4131 24445-0.

-In our User Stories and Videos you get to know patients who are already being treated with an orthosis.
-You can find the section on patients with cerebral palsy here.
+You can get to know patients who have already been treated with an orthosis in our User Stories and Patient Videos.
+You can find the section about patients with CP here.